-The Spaniards classified this monument as a theater, probably because it shows a semicircular construction.
-The purpose of this cyclopean construction, which may well be an altar, a court, or the tomb of an Inca, perhaps of Pachacutec, is ignored.
+The Spaniards considered this monument a theater because it shows a semicircular construction.
+The purpose of this cyclopean construction may well be an altar, a court, or the tomb of an Inca, perhaps of Pachacutec, which is ignored.
 It is presumed to be one of the most critical sanctuaries of the Incas.

 Both are places of worship whose nature has not yet implied deciphered, but in which the Incas preference for the stone and the care they had in their carving stand out.

 To 4 and 6 km.
-(5 min northeast of Cusco) by asphalted road are the archaeological sites of Kenko.
-There are two places: the Grande, which is at the foot of the road that goes from Sacsayhuamán to Pisac, And Chico, which is 350 meters west of the former, on the slope.
+(5 min northeast of Cusco) by asphalted roads are the archaeological sites of Kenko.
+There are two places: the Grande, at the foot of the road from Sacsayhuamán to Pisac, And Chico, 350 meters west of the former, on the slope.
 This shrine is located on what is now known as Cerro Socorro and covers an area that exceeds 3,500 square meters.